 In the future, we plan to extend the "math literacy via induced knowledge structures" approach proposed in this paper with more facets and applications.
-We conjecture that the crucial step in such extensions will be the availability of some form of systematic naming scheme that uses the structural parts of the original knowledge to name induced knowledge items.
+We conjecture the availability of some form of systematic naming scheme that uses the structural parts of the original knowledge to name induced knowledge items and thus represents the induction path will be the crucial step in such extensions.

 One extension that seems immediately profitable is to extend flattening and realms to flexiformal representations (representations of mathematical knowledge at flexible levels of formality; see [Koh13]) and apply it to traditional mathematical documents.
 [Lau07] revealed a theory graph of 51 theory nodes and 107 theory morphisms of which 12 were views, but 63 had non-trivial assignments in the first 35 pages of Bourbaki's Algebra.
-Applying FLATSEARCH to this graph would solve of the problems readers face with the Bourbaki books - which are otherwise well-liked for their structured approach: particular mathematical structures and objects can only be understood if one already knows all the material they depend on.
+Applying FLATSEARCH to this graph would solve of the problems readers face with the Bourbaki books - which are otherwise well-liked for their structured approach: particular mathematical structures and objects can only be understood, if one already knows all the material they depend on.
 One author even said that

 Bourbaki was a dinosaur, the head too far away from the tail.
 Explaining: [...]
 You could say "Dieudonné what is the result about so and so?" and he would go to the shelf and take down the book and open it to the right page.
 After Dieudonné retired no one was able to do this.
-So Bourbaki lost awareness of his own body [Ric] A flexiformalization of the Bourbaki books together with an extension of MMT that can deal with flattening of informal texts would go a long way to alleviate these problems.
+So Bourbaki lost awareness of his own body [Ric]

+A flexiformalization of the Bourbaki books together with an extension of MMT that can deal with flattening of informal texts would go a long way to alleviate these problems.